MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 For high-quality documents that use the same layout, five sample documents should be sufficient.
 For low-quality documents (for example, scans of poor quality, more sample documents might be necessary.
 To improve results, use 15 to 20 sample documents.

+Best Practices:

+**For Template Documents:**

+- 1 layout per collection.
+- A minimum of 5 and a maximum of 20 documents per collection (do not exceed this limit).
+- The layout must be identical within the same collection.

+**For General Documents:**

+- Include both structured and unstructured documents.
+- One layout per collection (if multiple collections).
+- A minimum of 5 and a maximum of 20 documents per collection (do not exceed this limit).
+- Use different layouts across different collections.

 ### Can a single form-processing model extract information from documents that have different layouts or templates?

 Yes.
 By using the collections feature, you train a single form-processing model to handle documents that have different layouts.